snorez/srcinv/doc/README_en.md

 The second op of GIMPLE_CALL is VAR_DECL:
-	get the target var_node of this VAR_DECL check the possible_value_list, add the functions into callee check the use_at_list, find out where this value get assigned.
+	get the target var_node of this VAR_DECL check the possible_list, add the functions into callee check the use_at_list, find out where this value get assigned.

 For examples: